 Companies should provide a detailed description of each plan in the remuneration section of the annual report or, in the agenda of the annual general meeting.
 The description should comprise eligibility, reserved capital, performance criteria, vesting, exercise and retention conditions, any additional grants and the conditions for obtaining them, and target and maximum individual grants.
 The plans should not be modified in any significant way without prior shareholder approval.

 Given the substantial earnings to be made by the participants, and in order to align the interests of the various stakeholders, the final release of awards should be contingent on meeting stringent performance targets tested over a sufficiently long period (minimum three years).
-Indeed, the exercise of options and the final release of shares should not only be subject to a time constraint and a rise in the value of the share above the strike price.
+Indeed, the exercise of options and the final release of shares should be conditional on the achievement of performance targets.
+In particular, a rise in the share price above the strike price is not a sufficient condition.
 Such a rise does not necessarily reflect the company's performance but could be simply due to a general rise in share prices or to the effect of an announcement.